olusholapacheco/aws-bootcamp-cruddur-2023/journal/week0.md

 Netweork time out.
-The whole nation experienced network black outs for hours and days intermittently Didn't read instructions and failed at the end during the cloudwatch set up Realized I had saved the json files in the wrong folder.
+The whole nation experienced network black outs for hours and days intermittently Didn't read instructions and failed at the end during the cloudwatch set up Realized I had saved the json files in the wrong folder and got the error below. everything else worked until this point.

 ![bootcamp glitch](https://user-images.githubusercontent.com/124564201/220833202-4a2c6ae4-31ed-4ea7-be2d-9eda691cda01.PNG)

-#Thankful for the previous error, now I know how to do it
+Thankful for the previous error, now I know how to do it

-#Another little challenge, realized I am soon to max out on my gitpod credits.
+Another little challenge, realized I am soon to max out on my gitpod credits.
 But there us is always a way.

-#So far, this is such rich knowledge I hope I can one day say thank you
+So far, this is such rich knowledge I hope I can one day say thank you